 Image by Wynn Pointaux from Pixabay

-Democrats, Hollywood and the mainstream media have not been secretive about their raw hatred of him.
+Democrats, Hollywood and the mainstream media have not been secretive about their raw fear and hatred of former President Donald Trump since he was elected in 2016.

 First, they tried to create an issue with Russiagate to impeach him despite the lack of evidence and phony dossier in the multi-million dollar Mueller investigation.
 Concurrently, they’ve disingenuously tried to double the number of Supreme Court justices and trying to let 16-year-old kids vote.

-Now Democrats are howling — Attorney General Bill Barr is investigating the origin of the Mueller investigation over concerns it was tainted by political bias within the FBI.
+Democrats howled after Attorney General Bill Barr investigated the origin of the Mueller investigation over concerns it was tainted by political bias within the FBI.

 “People have to find out what the government was doing during that period.
 If we’re worried about foreign influence, for the very same reason we should be worried about whether government officials abuse their power and put their thumb on the scale,” Mr. Barr said in an interview with Fox News.
 He cautioned that “I’m not saying that happened” but argued “it’s something we have to look at.”